-From a scalar image u (Fig. 6(a)), we compute its tree of shapes $\mathfrak{S}(\widetilde{u{\square}})$ (Fig. 6(b)), which allows for computing very efficiently a distance map from the top left point (0,0) (Fig. 6(c)) using the Dahu distance.
-One can see that the document is now well contrasted w.r.t. its environment.
+From a scalar image u (Fig. 6(a)), we compute its tree of shapes $\mathfrak{S}(\widetilde{u{\square}})$ (Fig. 6(b)), which allows for computing very efficiently a distance map (Fig. 6(c)) using the Dahu distance.
+One can see that the document is now well contrasted vis-a-vis its environment.
 A saliency map corresponding to the Dahu distance is depicted in Fig. 6(d).

-5 Related Works
+6 Related Works